joooKiwi/collection/README.md

 Every method used in the project has a reference in one or another language.
 They are used differently across different languages.
-But they should result to the same thing in the end.
+But they should result in the same thing in the end.
 They are meant to give a preview, but not always the most efficient.

 The structure can sometime have an equivalent on other languages: